getify/You-Dont-Know-JS/scope & closures/ch1.md

 In other words, an LHS look-up is done when a variable appears on the left-hand side of an assignment operation, and an RHS look-up is done when a variable appears on the right-hand side of an assignment operation.

 Actually, let's be a little more precise.
-An RHS look-up is indistinguishable, for our purposes, from simply a look-up of the value of some variable, whereas the LHS look-up is trying to find the variable container itself, so that it can assign.
+An RHS look-up is indistiguishable, for our purposes, from simply a look-up of the value of some variable, whereas the LHS look-up is trying to find the variable container itself, so that it can assign.
 In this way, RHS doesn't *really* mean "right-hand side of an assignment" per se, it just, more accurately, means "not left-hand side".

-Being slightly glib for a moment, you could also say "RHS" instead means "retrieve his/her source (value)", implying that RHS means "go get the value of...".
+Being slightly glib for a moment, you could also think "RHS" instead means "retrieve his/her source (value)", implying that RHS means "go get the value of...".

 Let's dig into that deeper.